-- The % of the home’s purchase price you’ll need to put toward a down payment
+- The percentage of the home sale price you’ll need to put toward a down payment

-- What you’ll pay in private mortgage insurance (PMI) – if you can’t put down 20% of your home’s purchase price
+- What you’ll pay in private mortgage insurance (PMI) if you can’t make a 20% down payment

-The better your credit score, the easier the mortgage process will be.
-Sometimes, it might be worth holding off on that home purchase to prioritize building up your credit score.
-The lending team may not need to ask for as much paperwork, and your mortgage lender may be more willing to negotiate on settlement costs and other aspects of the mortgage.
+The better your credit score, the easier — and cheaper — the mortgage process will be.
+So, sometimes, it might be worth holding off on buying a home to prioritize building up your credit score.

-If you don’t have a credit score of 620 or higher, there are still options.
-Federal Housing Administration (FHA) mortgages will often accept credit scores as low as 500, though most lenders require a credit score of 580 or higher.
+Even if you don’t have a credit score of 620 or higher, you’ve still got options.
+Lenders will accept credit scores as low as 500 for FHA loans, though most require a minimum credit score of 580 or higher.

-These loans are issued through regular lenders but backed by the federal government.
-They’re designed to help first-time home buyers and borrowers with debt, lower credit scores or a bankruptcy or past financial issue on their record.
-To qualify for FHA loans, you’ll need:
+These loans are issued through private lenders, but they are backed by the federal government.
+Anyone can apply for an FHA loan, but they’re targeted to first-time home buyers, borrowers with lower credit scores, and borrowers with a bankruptcy or past financial issue on their record.

 - 2 years of verifiable employment history